ilya40umov/spring-batch-quartz-example/README.md

 list of all jobs which are being executed at the moment, history of all job executions(with parameters and execution results success/failure), list of all scheduled jobs(e.g. next time a particular job runs etc.).

+<b>How supported/implemented:</b> In fact all this information can be obtained from Quartz and Spring Batch abstractions in java code.
+For some
+cases you can look into DB and find out the status of running jobs, history etc. There is also Spring Batch Admin web-app which can be used for this purpose.

+<b>Steps to verify:</b> see 'How supported/implemented' section.

+## Un-Addressed Scenarios ##

 ### General: Execution Management ###

-How do I manually re-execute a particular job(with given parameters) if it fails completely(i.e. no luck after N retries)?
+<b>Q:</b> How do I manually re-execute a particular job(with given parameters) if it fails completely(i.e. no luck after N auto-retries)?

+<b>A:</b> Not implemented at the moment.
+In fact we should consider using JMS in order to deliver a command to a cluster of batch processing nodes.
+ Then a JMS listener will trigger a specified Spring Batch job.

 ### General: Graceful Halt ###

-How can I signal to all nodes to stop, so that I can deploy a new version of software, do maintenance etc.?
+<b>Q:</b> How can I signal to all nodes to stop, so that I can deploy a new version of software, do maintenance etc.?

+<b>A:</b> I think this is also should be done via JMS message(send to a topic!).
+Upon receiving of a message each node should: a) stop Quartz b)
+wait for all nodes which don't support re-start c) stop all nodes which support re-start (the jobs which can save the point where they left and resume from that point).
+Also see http://numberformat.wordpress.com/tag/batch/ for some info on graceful stop.